 This morning, we’re heading to Bimbadgen thanks to an invitation from our mate Belinda Stapleton.
 We’re being treated to a VIP lunch at the winery’s famed restaurant Esca and then we’re all heading to the lawn for a concert with Ben Folds at this year’s A Day on the Green at Bimbadgen.

 First of all though, we check out our digs.
 We’re staying here tonight – Aldora Cottage, which is part of the beautiful Jindalee Estate.
-As our IG Story says, watch this space; we’ll be talking a lot more about this little gem very soon.

-In the meantime, check out the website for this and the other lovely properties on the rolling hills not far from Bimbadgen in Pokolbin.
+You can check out the website for this and the other lovely properties on the rolling hills not far from Bimbadgen in Pokolbin.

 Aldora Cottage is super private, though we do have quite a few furry neighbours bouncing around.
 We must look like serious tourists, stopping and pointing out every single kangaroo and joey we see as we explore Jindalee Estate.